rhel-labs/learn-katacoda/pcp-flamegraphs/step3.md

 You will notice that now, searching the index consumes more CPU time, but overall the response time of the query is much faster.

-In real-life cases, performance optimization is a continous process - By repeatly measuring, analyzing and tuning your system, you can improve performance and deliver better business outcomes.
+In real-life cases, performance optimization is a continuous process - repeatedly measuring, analyzing and tuning your system, to improve performance and deliver better business outcomes.